Chalarangelo/30-seconds-of-code/blog_posts/css-centering.md

 ### Grid

-Using the grid module is very much similar to flexbox and is also quite common, especially if you are already using grid in your layout.
+Using the grid module is very similar to flexbox and also a common technique, especially if you are already using grid in your layout.
 The only difference from the previous technique is the `display` which is set to `grid` instead.
 You can view the [Grid centering snippet](/css/s/grid-centering) for the code and examples.

 ### Transform